Igbo language: Vowels

 The language features vowel harmony with two sets of oral vowels distinguished by pharyngeal cavity size described in terms of retracted tongue root (RTR).
 These vowels also occupy different places in vowel space: [i ɪ̙ e a u ʊ̙ o ɒ̙] (the last commonly transcribed [ɔ̙], in keeping with neighboring languages).
 For simplicity, phonemic transcriptions typically choose only one of these parameters to be distinctive, either RTR as in the chart on the right and Igbo orthography (that is, as /i i̙ e a u u̙ o o̙/), or vowel space as in the alphabetic chart below (that is, as /i ɪ e a u ʊ o ɔ/).
 There are also nasal vowels.

 Adjacent vowels usually undergo assimilation during speech.
 The sound of a preceding vowel, usually at the end of one word, merges in a rapid transition to the sound of the following vowel, particularly at the start of another word, giving the second vowel greater prominence in speech.
 Usually the first vowel (in the first word) is only slightly identifiable to listeners, usually undergoing centralisation. /kà ó mésjá/, for example, becomes /kòó mésjá/ "goodbye".
 An exception to this assimilation may be with words ending in /a/ such as /nà/ in /nà àlà/, "on the ground", which could be completely assimilated leaving /n/ in rapid speech, as in "nàlà" or "n'àlà".
 In other dialects however, the instance of /a/ such as in "nà" in /ọ́ nà èrí ńrí/, "he/she/it is eating", results in a long vowel, /ọ́ nèèrí ńrí/.

+Tone

+The Igbo language is tonal in nature.
+This means that the meaning of a word can be altered depending on the tone used when pronouncing it.
+Igbo has two main tones: high and low.
+The high tone is usually marked with an acute accent (´) and the low tone is marked with a grave accent (`).

+For example, the word akwa can mean "cry, egg, cloth, sew" depending on the tone used.
+If pronounced with a high tone on the first and last syllable it means "cry".
+But if pronounced with a low tone on the first syllable and high on the last syllable, it means "egg”.
+If it is pronounced with low tone on both syllables, then it will mean “cloth” or “sew”.

+Another example is the word "eze” which means "king" or "teeth".
+In either case the first syllable is pronounced with a high tone.
+If the second syllable is pronounced with a low tone, it means "king".
+But if pronounced with a middle tone, it means "teeth".

+The use of tonal inflection in Igbo language is very important because it helps to differentiate between words that would otherwise sound the same.
+It can be challenging for English speakers to learn how to use the tones properly, but with practice, it can be mastered.